ansys/pymapdl/doc/source/contributing.rst

 Making Issues
 ~~~~~~~~~~~~~
-Should you come across a bug in ``PyMAPDLl`` or otherwise encounter some
+Should you come across a bug in ``PyMAPDL`` or otherwise encounter some
 unexpected behaviour you should create an "issue" regarding it.
 Issues are
 created and submitted `here <https://github.com/pyansys/pymapdl/issues>`_.
 Issues are used when developing to keep track of what is being